ISTANBUL BLOG: Turkey heads for darker waters

 The transactional Erdogan has no particular problem with Nato or Western governments.
 He will give the nod to Sweden’s accession into Nato in June.
 The deadline will fall with the defence alliance's summit in the Lithuanian capital Vilnius on July 11-12.

 Erdogan loves to test the margins of the playing field.
 He’s had a fine old time creating noise for public relations purposes over the Finnish and Swedish bids to join Nato.
-Nato, of course, has already been cooperating with both countries.
-Now the Turkish elections are out of the way, it will want to get a move on with its expansion.
-Any more nonsense from Erdogan, and things could turn rather sour.
+Nato, of course, has already de facto been closely cooperating with both Finland and Sweden.
+Now the Turkish elections are out of the way, it will want to get a move on with the formal expansion.
+Any more nonsense from Erdogan and things could turn rather sour.

 As for Western media coverage of Turkey’s sorry plight, it doesn’t take a crystal ball to tell you that those noble outlets will carry on describing and redescribing cliches such as democracy or human rights that should apply to Turks.
 Thank you, Western media.
 Please note how Erdogan will keep doing business with everyone, from the US of A to China.